shrese/Pewlett-Hackard-Analysis/README.md

 ![]( Resources/eligible.PNG)
 ## Summary
 There is a large portion of the company that is eligible to retire and it seems that there has been little planning up to this point.
-It is recommend that the company research ways to recruit new talent or outsorce some of the taskes currently completed in house.
+It is recommended that the company research ways to recruit new talent and/or outsource some of the tasks currently completed in house.

-footnote: there is a bit of a flaw in the original query as it includes aproximatly 60,000 that are no longer with the company.
+footnote: there is a bit of a flaw in the original query as it includes approximately 60,000 that are no longer with the company.